 The employment rate for the Class of 2014 six months post-graduation

-The Department of Experiential Education & Career Management (EECM) helps students prepare for careers in one of today’s most exciting fields: the business of fashion.
+The Department of Experiential Education & Career Management (EECM) helps undergraduate students prepare for careers in one of today’s most exciting fields: the business of fashion.
 Along with interview preparation and resume and cover letter writing tips, we advise students and alumni in reviewing their interests, aptitudes and job openings.
 Our close personal attention to LIM College students is reflected in our outstanding post-graduation employment rates.

-Each student will be required to complete 12 credits of experiential education courses broken down into three basic levels, each containing both a seminar and internship component.
+Each undergraduate student will be required to complete 12 credits of experiential education courses broken down into three basic levels, each containing both a seminar and internship component.